raballew/okd-the-hard-way/docs/15-network.md

-Installing MetalLB is as simple as creating several custom resources and deploying the operator to a dedicated namespace, fixing permissions and configuring the required range of IP addresses.
+Installing MetalLB is as simple as creating several custom resources and deploying the operator to a dedicated namespace, fixing permissions and configuring the allowed range of IP addresses.

 ```bash
 [root@services ~]# oc apply -f okd-the-hard-way/src/okd/network/metallb/namespace.yaml